 What does this mean?
 We already have two tools to keep pain from reaching the brain:

-- Apply a pleasant pressure, coolness, warmth or other sensation in the area of the pain can keep the pain from entering the spinal cord.
+- Apply a pleasant pressure, coolness, warmth or other sensation in the area of the pain can prevent the pain from entering the spinal cord.

-(4) Once the pain message enters the spinal cord,and the interneurons determine its important, its sent up into the limbic system.
+(4) Once the pain message enters the spinal cord, and the interneurons determine it’s importance, its sent up into the limbic system.
 Urgent pain signals travel through the spinal cord very quickly to the thalamus and directly to the cortex.
 All other pain, such as remittent multiple sclerosis pain, goes through a slower route from the spinal cord to the hypothalamus at heart of the limbic system structure.
 From there it goes through the thalamus and into several areas of the cortex (brain).

-(5) From the limbic system, the message is spread to several areas of the cortex (brain).
+(5) From the limbic system, the message is spread to various regions of the cortex (brain).
 In essence, these pain signal is sent to:

-- the affective or mood area of the brain
+- the effective or mood area of the brain

-- the evaluative area of the brain (do we think its anormal experience such as during exercise or are we interpreting as “oh no that pain will never go away!”.
+- the evaluative area of the brain (do we think its normal experience such as during exercise or are we interpreting as “oh no that pain will never go away!”.

 - the sensory area of the brain (what sensation we think is happening down there where the nociceptive nerve first misfired).

-All these areas are areas we can influence by out thoughts, attitudes and emotions.
-And that, in turn, influences our experience of the pain message and our ability to achieve multiple sclerosis pain relief.
+All these areas are areas we can influence our thoughts, attitudes, and emotions.
+And that, in turn, affects our experience of the pain message and our ability to achieve multiple sclerosis pain relief.

 Emotions and Pain

 As we’ve already stated, the pain must first pass through your the limbic system and hypothalamus.
 What is that important?
-Because it is the center of your emotions.
-It must pass through the filter of your emotions before it is sent out to the areas of the brain.
-This has great implications on how you experience pain!
+It is the center of our emotions.
+It must pass through the filter of our emotions before it is sent out to the areas of the brain.
+This has significant implications for how we experience pain!
 Several research examples of how your emotions influence the pain experienced are:

 - “Does Anticipation of Pain Affect Cortical Nociceptive Systems?”
 Porro et alia 2002 concluded, using fMRI scans of the brain, that up to 40% of pain is produced by the mere expectation of pain and not by “real” pain.